Rutgers NJMS has a tradition of commitment to diversity and has fostered a

 spirit of inclusiveness for its highly diverse community, faculty,

 staff, and students.
 Our mission is to develop individuals

 underrepresented in medicine and other health professions, as well as to

 champion cultural awareness, community service, and humanism in all

 aspects of medical education.
 We at NJMS are resolutely responding to

 the need for a diverse healthcare workforce that resembles the

 diversity of today’s patients.
 For further details of institutional efforts related to diversity please visit our Office for Diversity & Community Engagement.

-Our residency program and department is not only supportive of these institutional efforts, but is an institutional and specialty leader in these.
-Our residency is comprised of over 50% women and 29% URiM, while our department has over 50% women faculty members and 22% URiM.
+Our residency program and department is not only supportive of these institutional efforts, but is intentional in diversifying our department.
+Our residency is comprised of approximately 55% women and 20% URiM, while our department has approximately 65% women faculty members and 15% URiM.
 Below are our resident and faculty profiles in diversity.